TAKE YOUR MARITIME CAREER TO THE NEXT LEVEL

 Yes, the Australian Maritime Safety Authority (AMSA) recognises New Zealand seafarer qualifications, so you can work there if the vessel and areas fall within the Australian equivalency.
 You’ll need to apply for a certificate of recognition, and must be an Australian or New Zealand citizen or permanent resident.

-Australian courses are delivered through Merlin Maritime Intl. who will also conduct your AMSA Mandated Practical Assessment (AMPA)
+Australian courses are delivered through Australian schools who also conduct the AMSA Mandated Practical Assessment (AMPA) which we can help with